hossein-rahmati/TimeTrackingDashboard/README.md

 hey there,
 this is a web Time Tracking Dashboard Project.

-I used only HTML and CSS in my project.

-my Most challenge was in Responsibility of page.
+I used only HTML and CSS in my project. my biggest challenge was in the Responsibility of the page.

-you can also see project online on https://hosseinrmt.github.io/TimeTrackingDashboard/

 I hope You enjoy :)